Back to Blog

 • You prefer a single readiness score (ReadySCORE) to gauge your overall preparation

-• You want video lectures and textbooks as part of your study plan
+• You want video lectures and textbooks in your study plan

 • You value a long-established brand with 30+ years in accounting education